New here? Start with the complete side hustle guide →

 Listicles and Roundups

-Roundup posts — “the best tools for X” or “top resources for Y” — also perform well because they do research work for the reader.
+Roundup posts — “the best tools for X” or “top resources for Y” — also perform well because they do the research work for the reader.
 People save them to come back to later, which generates saves and signals quality to Pinterest’s algorithm.

 Beginner Guides and Starter Content

-This is also some of the most evergreen content on Pinterest.
+It’s also some of the most evergreen content on Pinterest.
 A beginner’s guide to Pinterest SEO is as relevant today as it was a year ago — and will still be relevant a year from now.

 Checklists and Step-by-Step Guides